 - BFG: Played with.
 The Noisy Cricket, possibly the tiniest MIB gun, can cause some serious damage.
 It's got a nasty recoil too.
 On the other hand, a gun the size of a shotgun can shoot down spaceships.

-- The third ends with "Empire State of Mind" by Alicia Keys playing in the background.
+- The location of the MIB HQ.
+This would become common to all three movies: the second had the Statue of Liberty's torch used as a giant neuralyzer, and the third ends with "Empire State of Mind" by Alicia Keys playing in the background.

 - Big Creepy-Crawlies: The Big Bad of the film is one of them.

-- Don't press one in K's car, unless in a real hurry.
+- Big Red Button: Don't press one in K's car, unless in a real hurry.

 - Blown Across the Room: Laser weapons hurt.

 - The opening credits scroll over a bug flying in a sinister pattern.
 SPLAT.
 Gotcha — turns out the bug is of no significance, at least as far as people are concerned.
-The last shot of the movie reveals our universe to be a plaything for giant alien kids.
+The last shot of the movie reveals this universe to be a plaything for giant alien kids.
+It's also a bookend in that the climax ends with a bug going splat — though a much larger one.

 - Brick Joke: When J learns about aliens living in New York, he immediately assumes they work as cab drivers, and is told, "Not as many as you'd think."
 A while later, Dr. Laurel, when it's revealed to her, starts on a rant along the lines of, "I knew it.
 There was this cab driver the other day..."